 |OB967||34 channel PCM2 LITE power control module||Fully programmable solid state module||1585|

 - 1 x M8 stud for battery power input.

 - 8 x analog 0-5V inputs with 47 kOhm pull-up resistors.

-- 8 x digital (inputs triggering on: low / open / high)
+- 8 x digital inputs triggering on low / open / high signal levels.

-- 8 x high side high power outputs (typical 20A continuous), max 300 Hz PWM
+- 8 x high side high power outputs (typical up to 25A continuous), max 300 Hz PWM, max current 60A.

-- 2 x high side wiper motor outputs (typical 15A continuous), max 300 Hz PWM
+- 2 x high side wiper motor outputs (typical up to 17A continuous), max 300 Hz PWM, max current 30A.

 Please note that the maximum recommended current draw per channel is limited by the

 connector contacts - not by PCM2’s driver stages.
 We have rated the individual channel’s